dawnxchoo/data-portfolio-handbook/README.md

 # Dawn's Data Portfolio Project Handbook
+### How to build a Data Portfolio that gets you hired

 Every resource & guidance you need to build your Data Science & Analytics portfolio